huland/logseq-notes/pages/EUA EUAA presentation.md

 			- ![1_contract_strict_eua_euaa.png](../assets/1_contract_strict_eua_euaa_1691496156618_0.png)
 			- `Strict EUA or EUAA` checkbox visible on the page
 			- Checkbox visible if `ETS Trading Contract` was selected
-			- In case the contract modified on an approved contract the approval will be revoked.
+			- In case a the Strict EUA or EUAA modified on an approved contract the approval will be revoked.
 		- Detail view
 			- ![2_contract_details_strict_eua_euaa.png](../assets/2_contract_details_strict_eua_euaa_1691496178835_0.png){:height 194, :width 718}
 			- In the `General` section the contract's `Strict EUA or EUAA` settings visible